AdaCore/gnatstudio/docs/users_guide/extending.rst

 GPS searches for these customization files at startup in several different directories.
-Depending on where they are found, they are either automatically loaded by GPS (and thus can immediately modify things in GPS), or only be made visible in the Plug-ins Editor (see :ref:`The_Plug-ins_Editor`).
+Depending on where they are found, they are either automatically loaded by GPS (and thus can immediately modify things in GPS) or may only be made visible in the :guilabel:`Plug-ins` editor (see :ref:`The_Plug-ins_Editor`).

 GPS searches these directories in the order given below.
-Any script loaded latter can override operations performed by previously loaded scripts.
+Any script loaded later can override operations performed by previously loaded scripts.
 For example, they can override a key shortcut, remove a menu, or redefine a GPS action.